AKS initial setup

 Select the Infrastructure that you created from the NAME column.

-Click on the Click Here link.
+Click the link to enable the Kubernetes cluster.
 The Configure AKS Cluster pane displays.

 Complete the following fields in the Configure AKS Cluster pane: